My x86 Retro-Computers

 Introduction

 The x86 platform is one of the most widespread hardware platforms nowadays.
-Because of this most of old x86 hardware is dumped unreviewed.
+Therefore most of old x86 hardware is dumped unreviewed.
 Usually it is assumed that due to upward compatibility most of the software from the early days still runs today.
 That is in part true for modest applications since emulators as DosBox appeared.
 On the other hand there is hardware that isn't emulated and software that does not run on modern systems.
 Reasons may be the compareable high speed, missing required hardware or a missing required software platform.

 My IBM PC System/2

-CPU: AMD 386DX-40 with 387-33
+CPU: AMD 386DX-40 with i387-33

 Mainboard: ETEQ386-8